andyemerson/cineca-dask/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and refers explicitly to CINECA systems

 Contents
 --------

 .. toctree::

-   usage
+   installation
    api